eonfluxor/flask/README.md

 }

 ```
-While the code is compact there's a lot of magic happening behind the scenes: Some things to note:
+The above show cases Flask high-level API.
+Some things to consider:

 * State is a read only property and it'a protected during the `mix` operatons.
 * While `mixing` you would mutate the state using `prop` (properties) instead of state.
 * Using `AttachFlaskReactor` creates a managed `Flask` instance that is **automatically disposed** when its owner instance (ViewController in this case) turns into `nil`.
-* Optionally you can call `DetachFlaskReactor(from:)` to explicitly dispose your Flask.

-Keep in mind that:
+Also keep in mind that:

 * It's possible to instantiate Flask using a substances array: `AttachFlaskReactor(to:self, mixing:[app,settings,login])`
-* These global functions are just idiomatic suggar and a lower-level API is also available for more granular control.
+* These global functions are just idiomatic suggar and a  public low-level API is also available for more granular control.
+* When needed you may call `DetachFlaskReactor(from:)` to immediately dispose your Flask.

 ## Fluxor Style